espressif/esp-idf/docs/en/api-reference/peripherals/i2s.rst

 I2S (Inter-IC Sound) is a serial, synchronous communication protocol that is usually used for transmitting audio data between two digital audio devices.

-ESP32 integrates two I2S controllers, referred to as I2S0 and I2S1, both of which can be used for streaming audio and video digital data.
+{IDF_TARGET_NAME} integrates two I2S controllers, referred to as I2S0 and I2S1, both of which can be used for streaming audio and video digital data.

 An I2S bus consists of the following lines: